Lisboa (Lisbon)

 Click on picture to view at full resolution

-Click on picture to view at full resolutionSteve Angst and I visited the Castelo on our first visit to Lisboa from Cascais.
-When Jack & Nikki Goodman visited in December, 2005 I returned to the Castelo (below, left).
+Click on picture to view at full resolutionSteve Angst and I visited the Castelo on our first visit to Lisboa shortly after our arrival in Cascais.
+When Jack & Nikki Goodman (in the picture on the right) visited me in December, 2005, I returned to the Castelo (below, right).
 On that day the Castelo was the home of a herd of burros.
 The burros were there to promote the use of animals to treat persons with mental disorders and deficiencies.
-I had heard of the benefit provided by contact with small animals such as cats, dogs, but this is the first time I'd heard of the benefit of contact with large animals such as burros.
+I had heard of the benefit provided by contact with small animals such as cats and dogs, but this is the first time I'd heard of the benefit of contact with large animals such as burros.

 Click on picture to view at full resolution